-Design has a vital role in shaping a fastmoving world: it’s about applied creativity, engagement and collaboration, as well as the art and craft of making.
+Design has a vital role in shaping a fast-moving world: it’s about applied creativity, engagement and collaboration, as well as the art and craft of making.
 The Bachelor of Design combines cutting-edge digital practices with internationally-renowned art and craft studio disciplines to prepare graduates who are skilled, inventive and versatile, ready to engage with the challenges and opportunities of our changing society.

 Compliment your design studies with courses from across the ANU in areas such as IT, humanities, history, theory, law, business, languages or any of the multitude of courses on offer.

 Flexible Double Degree

 Design is a powerful partner in a double degree.
 The Bachelor of Design can be combined with degrees in IT, Arts, Law, Social Science, Business or Science as part of the ANU flexible double degree program.
-For a full list of degree combinations see www.anu.edu.au/study/apply/flexible-double-degree-applications
+For a full list of degree combinations see www.anu.edu.au/study/apply/flexible-double-degree-applications.

-The ANU School of Art international exchange program provides students with the opportunity to study overseas as part of their degree.
-The School of Art maintains close connections with art and design partner institutions in Asia, Europe, the United Kingdom, Canada and the United States of America.
+The ANU School of Art & Design international exchange program provides students with the opportunity to study overseas as part of their degree.
+The School maintains close connections with art and design partner institutions in Asia, Europe, Great Britain, Canada and the United States of America.

 How to apply